The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 6) Gadong Night Market

-As an Islamic country where the sale of alcohol is forbidden, Brunei does not offer much in terms of typical nightlife.
-However, there’s one evening activity which every traveler should partake in.
+As an Islamic country where the sale of alcohol is forbidden, Brunei does not offer much in terms of “typical nightlife”.
+However, there’s one evening activity that every traveler should partake in.
 Gadong Night Market is, without a doubt, the best place to be after sunset.
-With delicious food and savory smells enticing you with every step, good luck leaving on an empty stomach!
+With delicious food and savory smells enticing you at every step, good luck leaving on an empty stomach!
 There are two main reasons to visit Gadong Night Market - selection and price.

 You’ll find a variety of Brunei’s staple dishes, snacks, fruits and desserts here.
 As for price, an entire family can eat dinner for under 15 BND.
 Be on the lookout for exotic foods, including satay chicken butts (called ayam tungking in Malay).
 To learn more about the Gadong Night Market, click here.
-Also, read Brunei Food Guide and 7 Fruits You Should Try In Brunei.
+Also, be sure to read our Brunei Food Guide and the 7 Fruits You Should Try In Brunei.

 7) Royal Regalia Museum